sourcekris/ctf.rip/_posts/2021-08-16-ractf-2021-teleport.md

 ![Looks ready to go](/images/2021/ractf/teleport13.PNG)

-So then I threw myself into the killed cube and died.
+So then I threw myself into the killer cube and died.
 When I respawned, sure enough I was inside the grey cube and could read the flag:

 ![Flag](/images/2021/ractf/teleport15.PNG)